seanmarcia/codeforgood.io/attend.md

 ---
 ### Attending Code for Good

-Code for Good is an annual event based out of the Portland area where Python programmers from all over the globe get together for a long weekend to build projects that help our communities.
+Code for Good is a new annual event based out of the Portland area where Python programmers from all over the globe get together for a long weekend to build projects that help our communities.
 In 2017 the event will take place at Reed College.
 Participants will stay in on-site dorms with hacking and socializing takes place in communal areas.
 Join us Jul 27-30, 2017 for the fun of giving back!

 ###### How Does Code for Good Work?